techtown-training/git-github-boot-camp/labs/1.1 getting started/windows.md

 ![Git for Windows installer](../../img/git-for-windows-installer.png)

 You will see several prompts to configure Git for Windows.
-If you don’t know what to choose, just click Next without changing anything.
+If you don't know what to choose, just click Next without changing anything.
 The defaults are sensible and usually what you want.

 ## Chocolatey